-Chair, Department of English: Professor Lyday-Lee Professors: Angyal, Blake, Bland, Boyle, Braye, Gill, Haskell, Warman Associate Professors: Cassebaum, Gordon, Isaac, Myers, Peeples, Schwind Assistant Professors: Hairston, Kapper, Kircher, Layne, Perry, Pyne, Ramirez, Pope-Ruark, Rosinski Lecturers: Holmes, Strickland, Trim
+Chair, Department of English: Professor Boyle

+Professors: Angyal, Bland, Braye, Gill, Haskell, Lyday-Lee, Warman

+Associate Professors: Anderson, Cassebaum, Gordon, Isaac, Kircher, Myers, Peeples,

+Perry, Rosinski, Schwind

+Assistant Professors: Hairston, Layne, Moore, Pyne, Ramirez, Pope-Ruark

+Lecturers: Lee, Patch, Strickland, Trim

 The field of English involves the theoretical study of literature, language and writing, as well as the practice of literary criticism and analysis, creative writing and other kinds of writing.
 The English department provides a balanced curriculum that includes all these elements.
 A group of five core courses in literature, language study and writing beyond the freshman level ensures that English majors have experience in the three principal areas of the discipline.
 In addition to the common core, the English curriculum also encourages majors to follow their own talents and interests by requiring one of four distinct concentrations: literature, professional writing and rhetoric, creative writing or English teacher licensure.
-Double concentrations in the major or minors in literature and creative writing, along with interdisciplinary minors in professional writing and multimedia authoring, are additional options.
+Double concentrations in the major and minors in literature and creative writing, along with interdisciplinary minors in professional writing and multimedia authoring, are additional options.